PeppyDays/learn-rust-with-tests/src/rust_fundamentals/errors.md

 2. use `let _ = ...` to ignore the resulting value: `let _ = ` [unused_must_use]
 ```

-This is because we didn't handle the `Result` instance returned from `withdraw` method.
+This is because we didn't handle the `Result` instance returned from the `withdraw` method.
 This warning is useful because it reminds us that we should handle the error case.
 In this case, we can ignore the result because we are not interested in the result of the withdrawal.
-But in general, we should handle the result to avoid unexpected errors.
+However, in general, we should handle the result to avoid unexpected errors.

 Let's fix this by using `let _ =` to ignore the result.